 The ideal scenario is to identify and involve all groups of stakeholders, and to put in place cooperation mechanisms to maximise the focus on good qualifications and wider lifelong learning policies.
 It is important to recognise the 'entry point' of the process; that is, the current state of play with stakeholders in a given policy context - including identifying those who are drivers of change - and start, or continue, building from there.
-The ETF guide developed in the Frame Skills for the Future project provides contextual considerations for the inclusion of stakeholders.
-14
+The ETF guide developed in the project "Frame Skills for the Future" provides contextual considerations for the inclusion of stakeholders.14

 Sometimes the catalyst for change is a donor project, at other times change is motivated by an employer or employer group, or it can be led by local or central authorities.
 Whoever takes the lead, the task for other stakeholders is to work out how to support this, for instance by identifying gaps in measures taken by government to promote a positive and results-oriented process.
-In Tunisia, this led to the reactivation of the existing, multi-stakeholder Higher Council for Development of Human Resources, which is responsible for the implementation and development of the NQF.
+In Tunisia, this led to the reactivation of the implementation of the NQF by the Ministry of VET and Employment.
+This one has initiated a process, aimed at all stakeholders, with a view to the operationalization of the NQF.